Platonic Transformers: A Solid Choice For Equivariance: Details of experiments on OMol25

 \subsection{Training Details}

-We partition the "Neutral" split of the OMol25 dataset into an 80\% training set and a 20\% validation set, and report the final results on the official test set.
-The model is trained using an AdamW optimizer with a learning rate of $2 \times 10^{-4}$ and a weight decay of $10^{-6}$.
-The learning rate is managed by a cosine decay schedule, which includes a linear warmup period over the first 5 epochs.
-Training is conducted for a total of 22 epochs using a batch size of 64.
+For OMol25, we train on the 4M training split and evaluate on the held-out validation split provided with the dataset.
+The model is trained using AdamW with a learning rate of $5 \times 10^{-4}$ and weight decay $10^{-8}$.
+We use a cosine decay schedule with a linear warmup over the first $1\%$ of optimizer steps and a minimum learning rate of $10^{-6}$.
+Training is conducted for 20 epochs.
+To stabilize optimization, we apply gradient clipping with a maximum norm of $1.0$ and maintain an exponential moving average of the model weights with decay $0.99$ after a warmup of 2000 steps.
+We also use random $O(3)$ data augmentation, applying random rotations and reflections to the molecular geometries and forces during training.

+We train with dynamic batching, where each batch is packed up to a fixed computational budget rather than a fixed number of molecules.
+Specifically, each optimizer step contains at most 12,000 atoms and 2.4M edges.
+This matches the effective batch size used in our distributed training setup while allowing batches to adapt to the varying molecule sizes in OMol25.
+Validation is performed every 5000 optimizer steps and is capped at 500 validation batches.

-The training objective is a weighted sum of two components: a \textbf{Mean Squared Error (MSE)} loss for the total energy and a \textbf{Mean Absolute Error (MAE) on the force vectors}.
-The force loss is calculated as the average L2 norm (Euclidean distance) of the error between the predicted and target force vectors for each atom.
-To balance these two targets, the force loss component is weighted by a factor of $\lambda_F=12.0$.
+The training objective is a weighted sum of two components: a per-atom energy MAE and an L2-norm MAE on the force vectors.
+The force loss is calculated as the average Euclidean norm of the error between predicted and target force vectors.
+The total loss is